 • The Undergraduate Research Award (URA) of \$2,300 is considered a source of student financial aid.
-As a financial aid award, the URA is considered part of the student's financial aid package for the 2012-2013 aid year.
+As a financial aid award, the URA is considered part of the student's financial aid package for the 2013-2014 aid year.
 As such, the award will be applied to the student's account for the term.
 If the student owes a balance the URA fund will be applied and any remaining funds will be given to the student in the form of a refund.
 In the event that an award is applied to the student's aid package AFTER Title IV aid has been disbursed to the student's account, eligibility for need based federal aid will be recalculated.
 In some circumstances OSFA will be required to reduce other awards, often loans, to make room for the award in the student's overall aid package.

-and give permission for a hold to be placed on my stu accept the above eligibility restrictions and award requirements udent records and registration until I satisfactorily fulfill all eative Projects Award.
-I also understand all funds awarded are
+I, , accept the above eligibility restrictions and award requirements and give permission for a hold to be placed on my student records and registration until I satisfactorily fulfill all requirements of the Undergraduate Research and Creative Projects Award.
+I also understand all funds awarded are considered part of my financial aid package.